kubernetes-sigs/gateway-api/geps/gep-2648/index.md

 Kind within a single namespace (or to an instance of a single Kind at cluster scope), and only modifies the behavior of the object that matches its binding.

-As an example, the BackendTLSPolicy is specified in GEP-1897, BackendTLSPolicy - Explicit Backend TLS Connection Configuration.
+As an example, the BackendTLSPolicy is specified in [GEP-1897](https://gateway-api.sigs.k8s.io/geps/gep-1897/), BackendTLSPolicy - Explicit Backend TLS Connection Configuration.
 This Policy attaches to the Service object and tells Gateway API implementations what TLS settings should be used to connect to that Service when it is used as a backend by a Route.

 See GEP-1897 for all the details of this Policy object.

 ## Direct Policy design rules

+In these rules, "affects" means to change properties of an object that are relevant in objects that are stored in the storage medium of the objects in the hierarchy.
+If the combination of objects in the object hierarchy cause the creation of some other object in the object store (usually, the Kubernetes API), differences in that object do not count as "affecting" for the purposes of these rules.
+For example, if you take a GatewayClass -> Gateway -> Route -> Service hierarchy, and attach a Policy somewhere, which leads to the creation of a DataplaneConfig object that will be different because of the inclusion of the Policy object, the DataplaneConfig object does not affect if the Policy is a Direct one or not.
+This is because _a user can understand the state of the hierarchy by looking at all the objects in the hierarchy_.
+DataplaneConfig is _outside_ the hierarchy in terms of understanding the state of the Policy.
+Direct Attacthed Policy is intended as a way to _manage the complexity_ of Policy objects and allow a _limited_ set of Policies to follow vastly more simple design patterns _if they meet a set of criteria_.

-With this example in mind, here are some rules for when a Policy is a Direct
+With that background and the previous example in mind, here are some rules for when a Policy is a Direct Attached Policy:
-Policy:

 * The number or scope of objects is exactly _one_ object.
 No label selectors or lists of `targetRef` are allowed.
+* The Policy can only be attached at exactly _one_ layer in the hierarchy.
+Any Policy that can be attached at multiple levels must necessarily have some defaulting behavior in the case that two of the same kind are attached at different points in the same hierarchy, so it cannot be Direct.
-* The modifications to be made to the objects don’t have any transitive information - that is, the modifications MUST only affect the single object that the targeted metaresource is bound to, and MUST NOT have ramifications that flow beyond that object.
+* The Policy can have effects only at the layer it attaches to.
+That is, the behavior modifications MUST only affect the single object that the targeted metaresource is bound to, and MUST NOT have ramifications that flow beyond that object.
 No attaching a Policy to a Gateway and affecting settings in Routes or backends.
-If a Direct Attached Policy attaches to an object, it can only affect properties _of that object_.
+If a Direct Attached Policy attaches to an object, it can only affect properties _of that object_ and _at that layer_ of the hierarchy.
+* The Policy can have effects only on the object it attaches to within the layer of the hierarchy it attaches to.
+A Direct Attached Policy cannot affect sibling objects in the same hierarchy directly.
-* In terms of status, it SHOULD be reasonably easy for a user to understand that everything is working - basically, as long as the targeted object exists, and the modifications are valid, the metaresource is valid, and this should be straightforward to communicate in one or two Conditions.
+* In terms of status, it SHOULD be reasonably easy for a user to understand that everything is working - basically, as long as the targeted object exists, the modifications are valid, the metaresource is valid, and this should be straightforward to communicate in one or two Conditions.
 The `status` stanza in BackendTLSPolicy is an example of one of the recommended ways to achieve this.